erenilhan/Ant-Media-Docs/docs/Conference-and-Peer-to-Peer.rst

 How to Create Own WebRTC Peer to Peer Communication
 --------------------------------

-At the end of this tutorial, you have basic WebRTC Peer to Peer Communication.
+At the end of this tutorial, you will learn how to create basic WebRTC Peer to Peer Communication.
 This tutorial scope is basics in WebRTC Peer to Peer Communication.
 For the detailed technical information follow this `link <https://antmedia.io/how-to-create-webrtc-peer-to-peer-communication/>`_.

 You need some requirements in build Peer to Peer Communication.
 Requirements in listed in below.

 .. tip::

-	Requeirements
+	Requeirements:

 	-Ant Media Server Enterprise Edition

-	-SSL both of Website & Ant Media Server
+	-SSL for both of Website & Ant Media Server

 Firstly, you need Ant Media Server Enterprise Edition in this solution.
 Also, you need SSL in your Website & Ant Media Server.
 Because of Google Chrome Security rules.
-If you haven't got any domain for your Ant Media Server, you can get free domain in Freenom.
+If you haven't got any domain for your Ant Media Server, you can get a free domain in Freenom.

 Step 1.
 Prepare the Ant Media Server